 Ringworm, also known as tinea corporis, is a type of fungal skin infection.
 It’s common and highly contagious, but not serious.
 It can often be treated with an over-the-counter topical fungicidal medication.

 Ringworm of the body is a skin infection caused by a fungus.

-The condition is common and highly contagious, but is not serious.
-It is also sometimes referred to as “tinea corporis”—after the the type of fungus that causes the infection.
+The condition is common and highly contagious, but it’s not serious.

-Symptoms of ringworm of the body usually start about four to 10 days after contact with the fungus.
+Symptoms of ringworm on your body usually start about

 Factors that may increase your risk include: